Unreinforced Masonry Buildings

 What does/can a retrofit look like?

 An unreinforced masonry building retrofit will be dependent upon the specific ordinance and non-compliant items noted in the building.
-A retrofit could be as simple as adding bracing to the parapets of the building if that is the focus of the ordnance.
+A retrofit could be as simple as adding bracing to the parapets of the building if that is the focus of the ordinance.
 If the ordinance is more comprehensive, common URM retrofit strategies are bracing walls out-of-place, adding shotcrete walls to provide additional lateral earthquake resistance and/or strengthening diaphragms.

 We recommend working closely with a licensed structural engineer and architect to determine a retrofit strategy that works for you.
 Degenkolb has many relationships with well-qualified architects to assist with developing a retrofit strategy with us.
 Please contact Daniel Zepeda for more information.